All Episodes

 There was mass firings yesterday.

-I have confirmed with Laura Trump and we'll have her on regularly that she agrees with me on these issues, and she'll give us more details of what they plan to implement and how quickly they think they can get it done.
+I have confirmed with Laura Trump, and we'll have her on regularly, that she agrees with me on these issues, and she'll give us more details of what they plan to implement and how quickly they think they can get it done.

-You you can't let the Democrats go into nursing homes if there's legal ballot harvesting and have everybody fill out their ballot and have some stranger walk away with them and then drop them off for them.
+You can't let the Democrats go into nursing homes if there's legal ballot harvesting and have everybody fill out their ballot and have some stranger walk away with them and then drop them off for them.

 And Republicans not match those efforts.